VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2024-08-30-stride-community-toolkit-preview-code-only-feature-basics.md

 ## Step 8: Break 1 - Let's Reflect 😅

-Tedious work but great job, explorer! 🎉 You’ve just learned the very basics of game setup behind the scenes—work that’s usually done for you automatically in the Game Studio.
-Let’s take a moment to reflect on what we've built so far:
+Tedious work, but you just learned the very basics of game setup behind the scenes, which is usually done in the Game Studio for you automatically.

-- You need a [Graphics Compositor](https://doc.stride3d.net/latest/en/manual/graphics/graphics-compositor/index.html) to render the scene.
+- You need a [Graphics Compositor](https://doc.stride3d.net/latest/en/manual/graphics/graphics-compositor/index.html) to render the scene
-- You need a [Camera](https://doc.stride3d.net/latest/en/manual/graphics/cameras/index.html) to view the scene from different angles.
+- You need a [Camera](https://doc.stride3d.net/latest/en/manual/graphics/cameras/index.html) to view the scene
-- You need a Camera Controller, a [C# script](https://doc.stride3d.net/latest/en/manual/scripts/index.html), to move the camera around and navigate the scene.
+- You need a Camera Controller to move the camera around.
+This is a [C# script](https://doc.stride3d.net/latest/en/manual/scripts/index.html) that controls the camera's position and orientation
-- You need a [Light](https://doc.stride3d.net/latest/en/manual/graphics/lights-and-shadows/index.html) to illuminate the scene and bring everything into focus
+- You need a [Light](https://doc.stride3d.net/latest/en/manual/graphics/lights-and-shadows/index.html) to illuminate the scene

-Once these basics are set up, you can start adding entities to the scene.
-In our example, we’ve added:
+Once the basics are set up, you need to add entities to the scene.
+In our example, we added:

 - A 3D Ground, a simple primitive model that provides a surface.
 - A Capsule, another primitive model, which we’ve repositioned and dropped into the scene.

-The toolkit automatically added [colliders](https://doc.stride3d.net/latest/en/manual/physics/colliders.html) for the ground and capsule, ensuring that the capsule doesn't fall through the ground but instead interacts realistically with the scene.
+The toolkit added [colliders](https://doc.stride3d.net/latest/en/manual/physics/colliders.html) for the ground and capsule, ensuring that the capsule doesn't fall through the ground but instead interacts realistically with the scene.

 {%- capture title -%}
 You can check the implementation of each [Stride toolkit extension](https://github.com/stride3d/stride-community-toolkit/tree/main/src/Stride.CommunityToolkit), which wraps some boilerplate code, and create your own custom implementation.